How to implement a priority queue in Python

 Move faster with Replit

-• Build a customer support ticket system that automatically surfaces the most critical issues first.
+• A real-time support ticket system that automatically prioritizes critical issues for customer service agents.

-• Create a background job processor that handles urgent tasks like password resets before routine operations.
+• A background job processor for a web app that handles urgent tasks like password resets before less important ones like sending newsletters.

 Common errors and challenges

-• Creating a max-heap.
-Python’s heapq module is a min-heap, so it always returns the smallest item.
-To get the largest item instead, you can simulate a max-heap by pushing the negative value of each priority onto the heap.
-When you pop an item, just multiply its priority by -1 to restore the original value.
+• By default, heapq is a min-heap, always returning the item with the smallest value.
+If you need a max-heap—where the largest value has the highest priority—you can use a simple trick.
+Just multiply your priority numbers by -1 before pushing them onto the heap.
+When you pop an item, multiply its priority by -1 again to restore the original value.

 Handling items with identical priorities in heapq

-When items in a heapq share a priority, Python breaks the tie by comparing the next element in the tuple.
-This can cause unpredictable sorting based on data you didn't intend to use for ordering, as the following code demonstrates.
+When items have the same priority, heapq breaks the tie by comparing the next element in the tuple.
+This can lead to unexpected ordering, as tasks aren't necessarily processed in a first-in-first-out sequence.
+The following code demonstrates this behavior.

 import heapq